-JHS Activities/Athletics Player's Code of Conduct 1 2 I accept responsibility for my behavior on and off the field and/or in and out of an activity or 3 competition.
-I understand that what I do and say affects my teammates, school, and other people 4 either positively or negatively.
-5 6 I lead courageously and live with integrity by speaking up against injustice and on behalf of 7 8 others even when it is hard or unpopular.
-9 I act with respect toward myself and the people and things around me including my parents, my coaches, my teammates, my teachers, my opponents, and the spectators.
-10 11 I do not put people in boxes according to their race, gender, religion, neighborhood, sexual 12 orientation or abilities.
-I judge people by the content of their character.
-13 14 I act with empathy.
-I try to understand what is going on in the hearts and minds of others and 15 what is causing those feelings so that I can be supportive and encouraging.
-I ask, "How can I 16 17 help you?"
-18 I serve as a role model at all times by talking politely and acting courteously toward coaches, 19 teammates, opponents, officials, and spectators.
-I understand that it is a privilege to represent my 20 family, school and community as a student-athlete or activities participant.
-21 22 23 I give 100% effort to practices, games, and events.
-I understand that effort demonstrates my commitment to the team and my respect for my coaches and teammates.
-24 25 I display good sportsmanship.
-I acknowledge and applaud the efforts of others.
-I encourage my 26 teammates with positive statements.
-I refrain from boasting to my teammates and 'trash-talking' 27 to members of other teams.
-I accept defeat graciously by congratulating my opponents on a game 28 or activity well played.
-29 30 Because I represent my family, school, and team, I abide by the policies, rules and guidelines of 31 the school, team, and coaches.
-32 33 Student Participant/Athlete Signature:\\\\\ 34 Sport/Season: 35 36 Date: 37
+JHS Activities/Athletics Player's Code of Conduct -------------------------- ---------- --------- ---------

+- Participation in interscholastic competition is designed to enhance a student's education.
+The - 4 interscholastic program is designed to augment academic achievement and should never interfere - 5 with opportunities for academic success.
+Each student should be treated with the utmost respect, - and his or her welfare should be considered in decisions by the coach at all times.
+Accordingly, - 7 the following guidelines for activity participants have been adopted by the JHS Board of - 8 Trustees.

+- The participant accepts responsibility for his/her behavior on and off the field and/or in and out - of an activity or competition.
+The participant understands that behavior affects teammates, - school, and other people either positively or negatively.

+- The participant leads courageously and lives with integrity by speaking up against injustice and - on behalf of others even when it is hard or unpopular.

+- 17 The participant acts with respect toward all people including parents, coaches, teammates, - teachers, opponents, and spectators.

+- 20 The participant does not make judgments or act according to the race, gender, religion, - 21 neighborhood, sexual orientation, or abilities of other individuals.

+- 23 The participant acts with empathy and tries to understand what is going on in the hearts and - 24 minds of others and what is causing those feelings to be supportive and encouraging.

+The participant always serves as a role model by talking politely and acting courteously toward coaches, teammates, opponents, officials, and spectators.

+The participant gives 100% effort to practices, games, and events and understands that effort demonstrates commitment to the team and respect for coaches and teammates.

+The participant displays good sportsmanship and acknowledges and applauds the efforts of others.

+The participant encourages teammates with positive statements and refrains from boasting to teammates and 'trash-talking' to members of other teams.

+The participant accepts defeat graciously by congratulating opponents on a game or activity well played.

+- The participant abides by the policies, rules, and guidelines of the district, school, team, and - 42 coaches.

+Student Participant/Athlete Signature:

+Sport/Season:

+Date:

-41 Adopted on: May 2016
+9 Adopted on: May 2016